lvdesign/mot-de-passe/README.md

-mot-de-passe
+mot de passe lisible
 ============

 Read your password so easily.

-That's a good question.
-I do not?
+That's a good question, no ?

 You fill out a field of password to identify you and you receive an error message.